-I had never seen anything like at Oberlin, so I wondered what her life was like where she could see entire galaxies at her door.
+I guess I had low expectations, so I wondered what her life was like where she could see entire galaxies at her door.

 When I was in South Dakota, I found myself standing outside in the fields, staring up at the sky, feeling like I was truly one with the world.
 I cried standing there, being able to trace out every constellation and behold the magnificence of the universe that I and everyone around me was a part of.
 And I was in Dupree, South Dakota, the poorest county in all of the United States.
 On the Lakota reservation I was at, there were packs of stray dogs on every block.
 They made up their own constellations on the ground.
 Multiple families lived in trailers the size of college dorms.
 I was transfixed by what I felt was the irony of the situation: the people who were the most rich in natural beauty were completely destitute.